Custom Components

 Every custom component will derive from a base class, whose behavior is closest to the behavior of the component you wish to create.
 It is possible to extend any other component within the Form.io renderer and a list of all of these components and their classes can be found @ https://github.com/formio/formio.js/tree/master/src/components

 Because of this, the first task in building a custom component is to determine which component most closely resembles the behavior and data model of the component you are looking to achieve.
-For example, if you wish to build a multi-button select component, it may be best to start with a Radio component since this is the component that most closely resembles the behavior of the component you wish to create.
+For example, to build a multi-button select component, it may be best to start with a Radio component since it most closely resembles the behavior of the component you wish to create.

 Core Components